Easy to Use

 Autopsy was designed to be an end-to-end platform with modules that come with it out of the box and others that are available from third-parties.
 Some of the modules provide:

-- Timeline Analysis - Graphical event viewing interface
+- Timeline Analysis - Advanced graphical event viewing interface (video tutorial included).

-- Web Artifacts - Extract history, bookmarks, and cookies from Firefix, Chrome, IE, and Safari
+- Web Artifacts - Extract history, bookmarks, and cookies from Firefox, Chrome, and IE.

 See the Features page for more details.
 Developers should refer to the module development page for details on building modules.